Florida school shooting timeline

 3:41 p.m.

-A Coconut Creek police officer detained Cruz in Coral Springs, the timeline indicated.
+A Coconut Creek police officer detained Cruz in Coral Springs, the timeline indicated, adding that detectives with the sheriff’s office performed a show-up procedure.

 3:50 p.m.